some-natalie/some-natalie/_posts/2023-02-14-kubernoodles-pt-2.md

   - kubernoodles
   - actions-runner-controller
 classes: wide
-excerpt: "Create a few Actions to test, scale, and debug our self-hosted runners."
+excerpt: "(Kubernoodles, part 2 of ?) - Create a few Actions to test, scale, and debug our self-hosted runners."
 ---

 Now that we have a working Kubernetes cluster with the new actions-runner-controller scaling set of runners using the default image ([Dockerfile](https://github.com/actions/runner/blob/main/images/Dockerfile) and [image](https://github.com/orgs/actions/packages?repo_name=runner)), let's create a couple of GitHub Actions that we'll use to test it out as we continue building our own custom images and other features within the cluster.